 “Building cohesion and collaboration.
-And figuring out how we can bring in more areas of opportunity to have investments, so we have more resources available," said Lewis.
+And figuring out how we can bring in more areas of opportunity to have investments, so we have more resources available," said Willis.

 The primary is August the third.
 The general election is on November 2, 2021.

 Want to see more local news?
 Visit the FOX47News Website.